Doping: Russia's Olympic membership is 'fully reinstated'

 "The bobsled Federation of Russia and the athlete herself understand the extent of her responsibility and realize how what happened can respond to the fate of the whole team," it said in a statement.

-Russia's Chef de Mission Stanislav Pozdnyakov apologized to the IOC for the violations and said they were "more to do with negligence than malicious intent."
+Russia's chef de mission Stanislav Pozdnyakov apologized to the IOC for the violations and said they were "more to do with negligence than malicious intent."

+World Anti-Doping Agency president Craig Reedie told CNN during the Games that the Russians had "come a long way."

+"The Russian Anti Doping Agency has completed changed their operation," said Reedie.
+"Our international experts have worked with them, we've rebuilt it, and it's doing a really good job.

+"First is, recognition and acceptance of the results of the McLaren Report, which they steadfastly refuse to do.
+And the second is to allow us into the Moscow laboratory because there are some samples there that are under the control of their own investigative committee."

-Despite being the third largest team in Pyeongchang, the Olympic Athletes from Russia (OAR) only finished 13th in the medal table -- winning two golds, nine less than Sochi 2014.
+Despite being the third largest team in Pyeongchang, OAR only finished 13th in the medal table -- winning two golds, nine less than Sochi 2014.

 There was controversy after the OAR team beat Germany to win men's ice hockey gold on Sunday 25 February and then sang the Russian national anthem while the Olympic song was being played at the medal ceremony.